Impeachment pressure escalates as Democrats demand release of whistleblower's Trump complaint

 Breaking News Emails

-WASHINGTON — House Democrats began a potentially pivotal week on Capitol Hill as frustration mounted within the caucus over the slow pace of the impeachment inquiry process against President Donald Trump, and the rank and file demanded the release of a recent intelligence community whistleblower complaint against the president.
+WASHINGTON — House Democrats began a potentially pivotal week on Capitol Hill Monday as frustration mounted within the caucus over the slow pace of the impeachment inquiry process against President Donald Trump.
+Rank-and-file members demanded the release of a recent intelligence community whistleblower complaint against the president.

 On Sunday, Pelosi hinted that Democrats might expedite their investigation, writing in a letter to the caucus that they may be entering “a whole new stage.”
 This came after she told NPR on Friday that she had not changed her position on impeachment.